Bradenham, Norfolk

 Bradenham is a village and civil parish in the English county of Norfolk.
 It is 5 mi south-west of the town of Dereham and 19 mi west of the city of Norwich.
-The parish was formed of the parishes of East Bradenham and West Bradenham which ave been joined.
+The parish was formed of the parishes of East Bradenham and West Bradenham which have been joined.
 It includes the hamlets of High Green and West End.

 History

 In the Domesday Book, Bradenham is recorded as a settlement of 53 households in the hundred of Greenhoe and was part of the estates of William de Warenne, Ralph of Tosny and Ralph Baynard.

 West Bradenham Hall was built at some point between the 16th and mid-18th centuries, replacing an earlier building surrounded by a medieval moat.
 It was owned by the Haggard family and was the birthplace of H. Rider Haggard.
 Admiral Nelson is recorded as having stayed at the house.
 East Bradenham Hall, dating form the 17th-century, was rebuilt at around 1800.

+From 1795, Stephen Watson's gibbet was located on common land between West Bradenham and Holme Hale.
+This remained hanging until at least October 1837, being the last gibbet to stand in Norfolk, and was at some point after this buried; it was discovered like this by H. Rider Haggard in 1899 and given to Norwich Castle Museum.

 During the Second World War, a decoy airfield was built in the village.